MattjoDev/FloppyBirdie/README.md

 # FloppyBirdie
-Project made for my university studies
+This project is made strictly for aducational purposes, and is not going to be used commercialy

-# Engine
+# Technical stuff
-Unity 3D 2021.3.15f1
+Made using Unity 2021.3.15f1